gordon123/ComfyUI_srt2speech/README.md

 # ComfyUI_srt2speech
-This repo is my first Custom node with very basic coding, ComfyUI_srt2speech​ <br> I tested this TTS3 on the Runpod, with ComfyUI native installing. <br> (portable version, please use embbeded python!  <br>
+This repo is my first Custom node with my very basic knowledge of coding, ComfyUI_srt2speech​ <br> I tested this TTS3 on the Runpod, with ComfyUI native installing. <br> (portable version, please use embbeded python!  <br>